-Your sense of touch while sleeping can be affected in both emotional and physical aspect.
+Your sense of touched while sleeping can be affected in both emotional and physical aspect.

 You may have noticed that you can't sleep on a hard floor.
 That's because your body feels the discomfort, tossing and turning from the hard feel.
 Our bodies are more relaxed on a softer bed that still offers ample support for our backs.